 During the 1960s two wonderful buildings on the Plaza de Panama were demolished.
 The Science and Education Building was replaced by the modern west wing of the San Diego Museum of Art; the Home Economy Building was replaced by the Timken Museum building.
 Four other “temporary” buildings on El Prado were destined to meet the same fate.

 A group of determined people stepped up and brought a halt to the destruction.
-Since its formation in 1967, The Committee of One Hundred has been a strong advocate for these buildings, raising funds and public support for the bonds that financed reconstruction of the remaining temporary buildings, which have now been rebuilt along with the two missing arcades.
+Since its formation in 1967, The Balboa Park Committee of 100 has been a strong advocate for these buildings, raising funds and public support for the bonds that financed reconstruction of the remaining temporary buildings, which have now been rebuilt along with the two missing arcades.

 Who we are